Hardvan/DirecTracer/README.md

    twine upload dist/*
    ```

+   In case you forget to update the version in `setup.py`:

+   - delete the `dist` folder
+   - update version in `setup.py`
+   - run the above commands again.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE.txt) file for details.